 2001 – Osborne Industries becomes a 100% employee-owned company.

-In the modern day, pricing and efficiency have become paramount as engineers decide what to specify in their products.
+In the modern-day, pricing and efficiency have become paramount as engineers decide what to specify in their products.
 Despite new developments in thermoplastic polymers, there are still many uses of thermoset plastics that have cemented their position in the industry.

-At Osborne Industries, we continue to innovate and offer affordable thermoset solutions for a wide range of applications.
+The history of thermosetting polymers is extensive and continuing to expand, which is why at Osborne Industries, we continue to innovate and offer affordable thermoset solutions for a wide range of applications.
 If you’re wondering whether or not thermosets can work for your next project, contact one of our experts today!